arpan-chavda/arpan-chavda.github.com/index.md

 </ul>

 ## Working on /dev
-I was working on various projects but now im not doing any projects.Just boosting for future.You can look at my project list.
+I was working on various projects but currently Im not doing any projects.Just boosting myself for the future.You can look at my project page.Vote of thanks to FOSS community!!!